 Before venturing into a career in data science, you should work on foundational skills and gain a solid understanding of statistics and probability.
 So it’s advisable to get a specialized, skills-based education in data science, as well as polish up your math, computer science, and statistics knowledge.

 Thinkful’s Data Science course will teach you everything you need to know and more to kickstart your career in data science.
-Not only will you learn all of the necessary skills to thrive as a data scientist, but you’ll also have 1-on-1 mentorship and unrivalled support on your journey.
+Not only will you learn all of the necessary skills to thrive as a Data Scientist, but you’ll also have 1-on-1 mentorship and unrivaled support on your journey.
 Thinkful’s all about creating courses in tech that’ll set you up for a job you’ll love, which is different from other educational options who leave you to fend for yourself post-graduation.